-As defined in section 8.38, the Redirect-Address-Type AVP includes Enumerated type values 0 - 3.
+As defined in Section 8.38, the Redirect-Address-Type AVP includes Enumerated type values 0-3.
 IANA has created and is maintaining a namespace for this AVP.
-All remaining values are available for assignment by a Designated Expert [IANA].
+The definition of new values is subject to the Specification Required policy [RFC8126] and conditions for enumerated values described in [RFC7423], Section 5.6.